S-E-S-S-O/SS-SessoSploit/README.md

 @Lojacops

-DONT SKID IT, and thanks for reading!
+DO NOT STEAL THE CODE WITHOUT GIVING CREDITS, thanks for reading.